tanfwong/rfsoc4x2/vitis_adc_platform.md

        ![vitis_generated_hardware design](Figures/vitis_generated_block_design.png)

 3. Boot up the RFSoC board from an SD card:
-   - Insert the SD card into a card reader on a Linux machine.
+   - Insert the SD card into a card reader on the host machine running Vitis.
 Check its device name:
      ```shell
      lsblk -r -O
      ```